Shadow Systems DR920 Review: The Ultimate Glock Clone?

 Like most modern pistols, the DR920 also features a Picatinny accessory rail under the front of the slide.
 This allows for adding a weapon light or other aiming assistance accessory without having to alter any part of the pistol.

-Other great accessories are also offered by Shadow Systems, for example, I added a flared magazine well adaptor that was easily installed by snapping over the magwell and using the same pin as the backstrap for retention.
+Other great accessories are also offered by Shadow Systems, for example, the threaded barrel was immediately useful.
+I also added a flared magazine well adaptor that was easily installed by snapping over the magwell and using the same pin as the backstrap for retention.
 This added some utility for a small price and 30 seconds to install.

 I ran the flared magwell for a few range trips but it created more pressure on my pinky than I liked so I removed it.
 Luckily I’m no competition shooter.